ashiknm/vbreif/README.md

-vbreif - Chat appication that can summarize the Group Chats
+Vbreif - Chat appication that can summarize the Group Chats

 This is the final year project of B. Tech. - CSE - Batch 2018 - M S Ramaiah University of Applied Sciences